Sep

 Isaiah 49:7

-And beyond that, the first of the saints is to address the fearful symmetry of Isaiah 41:25.
+Beyond that, the first of the saints of the ancient kingdom of Israel is to address the complex sentence of Isaiah 41:25.

 I have raised up one from the north, and he shall come: from the rising of the sun shall he call upon my name: and he shall come upon princes as upon morter, and as the potter treadeth clay.